-Preceptor Complaints or Non-Compliance/Performance (8.2g,k,l,t)
+Instructor/Preceptor Complaints or Non-Compliance/Performance (8.1b, 8.2g,k,l,t)

-Preceptors have the right to communicate with the CPD Director any concerns related to the intern's performance at any time.
-In such cases, the CPD Director will make every effort to mediate the situation and develop a plan of corrective action.
-Preceptors may also discuss their concerns directly with the Head of the Department of Nutrition Science without fear of retaliation.
+Instructors and preceptors have the right to communicate with the MSD Director any concerns related to the student/intern's performance at any time.
+In such cases, the MSD Director will make every effort to mediate the situation and develop a plan of corrective action.
+Instructors and preceptors may also discuss their concerns directly with the Head of the Department of Nutrition Science without fear of retaliation.